Miami Marlins vs Atlanta Braves: Odds, Run Line, and Total

 Miami Marlins vs Atlanta Braves Betting Trends

-- The Miami Marlins are 2-4 in their last six home games.
+- The Atlanta Braves are 2-6 ATS in the last eight games.

-- The Atlanta Braves are 7-3 in their last 10 ball games.
+- The Miami Marlins are 5-12 in their last 17 ball games.

 Miami Marlins vs Atlanta Braves Injury Reports